Technigo/project-survey-vite/README.md

 //TODO: 1.
 Avoid empty input - validate the data --- complete text input area
 //TODO: 2.
 Adjust the background color for Q2 - pass the accessibility test
 //TODO: 3.
-Finish question 4 -Done
+Style question 4
-//TODO: 4.
-Finish question 5 -Done
-//TODO: 5.
-Create beginning and final page --Begining page Complete :)--
 //TODO: 6.
 Responsive design - make sure it looks good on mobile and desktop
 //TODO: 7. (if possible) Visualize to the user how far through the survey they are and how much is left by creating a progress bar